andreasgav/semi-automated-wikiart-scraper/README.md

 _Deep Learning applied in artworks: Sentiment analysis, Art Genre Classification, Art Dataset_ by **Andreas Gavros**, **Stavros Demetriadis**, and **Anastasios Tefas**.

-Disclaimer: This code is free to use and edit at will, however a citation of this work should be provided.
+Disclaimer: This code is free to use and edit at will, however a citation of this work should be provided. _(Citation yet to be provided)_

 Notice: This is a work in process and the code can be modified in order to yield better results.